 PRA is aware that there are impacts being experienced by residents following the recent opening of the Transmission Gully motorway that were never anticipated.
 A number of residents are experiencing higher than expected noise levels from the new motorway.
 As we were keen to understand the extent of the issues and gather specific information around the type and frequency of noise people are experiencing, e.g. what it sounds like. whether it’s at particular times or in particular weather conditions etc we developed a survey which we sent out for PRA members and others to complete.
 Following this we arranged two meetings for local residents with representatives from Waka Kotahi and TG.
 More information is available here including a summary of the meetings.

-Willowbank Quarry has recently submitted a resource consent application to continue ongoing operation and maintenance of the Willowbank Quarry.
+Following a resource consent application process, including hearings, Willowbank Quarry has now been granted a consent to continue the ongoing operation and maintenance of the Willowbank Quarry.
 Originally reopened for quarrying material for Transmission Gully, the original consent was due to expire in December 2020.
 A new consent application extended this to 31 December 2025.
-A further consent application has now been lodged for the quarry to be operational for a 35-year period.
+A further consent application was lodged for the quarry to be operational for a 35-year period.
 The relevant documents can be viewed on the Council's website here

 PRA made a submission to the consent application.
 The submission was neutral, neither supporting or opposing the application.
 It asked for assurances that concerns raised will be addressed including heavy vehicle movements on SH58, through the Village and potentially along Grays Road, potential environmental impacts and the concerns of residents living closer to the quarry site.
-More recently members of the PRA Committee met with representatives of Fulton Hogan (the Applicants) and Willowbank to discuss PRA's concerns.
+Members of the PRA Committee did meet with representatives of Fulton Hogan (the Applicants) and Willowbank to discuss PRA's concerns.

 Each year PRA applies to the Council for funds towards projects within the Pãuatahanui area.
 The projects that PRA chooses are based on the outcomes of the community consultation from 2016-17.